matrix-org/matrix-appservice-bridge/HOWTO.md

 ```

 If we supply the name of this schema file to the constructor of the main `Cli` object
-then it will use this to valid a config file that the user passes on the commandline.
+then it will use this to validate a config file that the user passes on the
-The markup that this config file provides will be parsed and presented as the `config`
+command line.
+The markup that this config file provides will be parsed and presented
-parameter to the main `run` function.
+as the `config` parameter to the main `run` function.

 ```javascript
 new Cli({